-LAREDO – The International Bank of Commerce Youth Parade Under the Stars took place Thursday, February 20.
-From pre-school to high school, Laredo’s talented youth partook and braved the weather in this magnificent parade under the stars despite the cold misty rain.
-The parade boasted over 100 entries consisting of illuminated floats, glittering costumes, dance teams from local area schools and much more.
+The International Bank of Commerce Youth Parade Under the Stars took place Thursday, February 17.
+From pre-school to high school, Laredo’s talented youth partook in this magnificent parade under the stars.
+The parade boasted over 120 entries consisting of illuminated floats, glittering costumes, dance teams from local area schools and much more.

 The winners are:

-The crowd voted Mary Help of Christians School for the IBC Youth Parade Under the Stars People’s Choice Award.
-This was created as a bonus category where spectators and television viewers voted for their favorite entry via the WBCA App.
+The crowd voted Elias Herrera Middle School Band for the IBC Youth Parade Under the Stars People’s Choice Award.
+This was created as a bonus category where spectators and television viewers voted for their favorite entry via the WBCA website.

 The Parade started on Garden Street and moved south on San Bernardo Avenue finishing at St. Peter’s Plaza.

-The Washington’s Birthday Celebration, founded in 1898, is the largest Celebration of its kind in the United States.
 Throughout the years, the Celebration has grown to be over a month long and consists of parades, dazzling pageants, fireworks, a carnival, an air show, a sizzling jalapeño festival and much more.
-Combined, WBCA events attract nearly 500,000 residents and visitors, and yearly contributes an estimated $14 million to the local economy.
-The Washington’s Birthday Celebration was recently ranked as one of the Top 100 Events in North America.
+Combined, WBCA events attract nearly 500,000 residents and visitors, and contributes an estimated $14 million every year to the local economy.